nushell/nushell.github.io/commands/docs/export_def-env.md

 title: export def-env
 categories: |
   core
-version: 0.76.0
+version: 0.77.0
 core: |
-  Define a custom command that participates in the environment and export it from a module
+  Define a custom command that participates in the environment and export it from a module.
 usage: |
-  Define a custom command that participates in the environment and export it from a module
+  Define a custom command that participates in the environment and export it from a module.
 ---

 # <code>{{ $frontmatter.title }}</code> for core